Food technologists plan recipes and manage their production on a large scale.

 Employers of food technologists include food manufacturing and retail companies, universities, government organisations and specialist research associations/consultancies.

 Opportunities are advertised by careers services and recruitment agencies, and specialist publications including Food Manufacture, both online and in print.
 Early applications are advisable to larger employers.
-Speculative applications are also recommended, for which directories such as the Ingredients Network may be useful.
+Speculative applications are also recommended.

-There are reasonable opportunities for advancement into senior technologist/managerial positions, providing that employees are able to change employer or to relocate if necessary.
+There are reasonable opportunities for advancement into senior technologist/managerial positions, providing that employees are able to change employer or relocate if necessary.

 There are routes into a food technology career for both university graduates and school leavers.
 Graduates will need a degree in an appropriate subject, such as food science/technology, food/chemical engineering, biochemistry, nutrition, microbiology or chemistry.
 Possession of a food-related postgraduate qualification can be beneficial, particularly for candidates without a relevant first degree.
 Job shadowing, networking and vacation placements can be helpful, and candidates possessing food industry work experience are often at an advantage.
 Experience can be gained via food production line employment or by working as a technician.